 A vodka-based gimlet will generally be more neutral, lacking the strong botanical flavor of gin.
 This allows other ingredients in the drink (like lime and cucumber) to shine.
 For this reason, we recommend making the Cucumber Basil Lime Gimlet with vodka for a smooth cocktail experience.

 Another reason to love the Cucumber Basil Lime Gimlet is that it’s a cinch to put together.
-Here’s what you’ll need to make the perfect drink on a hot summer’s day:
+Here’s how to make the perfect drink on a hot summer’s day.

 - 2 slices of cucumber cut into 1/4 inch slices